burit-o/ford-fulkerson-visualizer/README.md

 The animation demonstrates step-by-step how the algorithm finds the maximum flow in a flow network.

 ## 🎥 Video
+Click the image below to watch the step-by-step animation of the Ford-Fulkerson Algorithm on YouTube.

 [![Watch the video](https://i.imgur.com/fMRlPC8.png)](https://www.youtube.com/watch?v=yrL2SJI37b0)